SenseNet/sn-benchmark/docs/benchmark-details.md

 ##### GROWINGTIME (aliases: G, GROW, GROWING) - optional
 Length of a load period in seconds.
 Default: 30.
 Defines a time interval for executing profiles.
 After it expires, additional  profiles are added to the already running list.
 The growth rate (number of new profiles) is defined by the *PROFILE* parameter.

-##### LIMIT (alias: L) - optional
-Average *response time limits* per speed category in seconds (e.g.: NORMAL:4;FAST:2;SLOW:6.3).
-The speed category default is 10.
-Profiles can assign a speed category to every request definition.
-Undefined speed is the default: NORMAL.

-During benchmarking the average response times are calculated by speed category.
-If the average response time exceeds the category limit, the measuring will be terminated.
-The benchmark result is the average value *before* any limit has been reached.
-It is strongly recommended to define only a few categories (3-5 types max).

 ##### MAXERRORS (aliases: E, ERRORS) - optional
 Maximum allowed error count.
 Default: 10.

-##### VERBOSE (alias: V) - optional
-If set, a detailed benchmark measuring progress is written to the console.
-This parameter has no value.

 ##### OUTPUT (aliases: O, OUT) - optional
 Output file for further analysis in csv format.
 The file is always written to the disk.
 This parameter controls the output file's name an location.
 Default location is the *Output* subfolder in the appdomain's base folder (exe location).